đź“– My story

 Currently Managing Director of Next Play Ventures with Jeff Weiner, where I am focused on coaching and investing in early-stage startups.

 Previously, I was VP and Chief of Staff at LinkedIn, was proud to serve on the Board of Directors of the Boys and Girls Club of the Peninsula, was a Fellow of On Deck (ODA3 and ODLB1), and was a Fellow of the Aspen Institute First Movers.
-I live in the SF Bay Area with my wife, daughter, son, and our perennially-hungry dog.

 â›° Mission